How to Operate Your ROKON

 Traversing a sloping surface requires you to properly position your weight to maintain proper balance.
 As you travel across or up a slope, lean your body in the uphill direction.
 It may be necessary to correct the steering when riding on loose surfaces by pointing the front wheel slightly uphill.
-When riding on slopes, be sure not to make sharp turns either up or down hill, which could cause the ROKON to turn over and potentially cause the operator and/or passenger injury.
+When riding on slopes, be sure not to make sharp turns either up or down hill, which could cause a ROKON to turn over and cause the rider injury.

 When riding downhill, shift your weight as far to the rear and uphill side as possible.
-Use low gear.
+Use low gear and engage the throttle slightly to allow the engine compression to provide braking.
 Whenever possible ride straight downhill.
-Use good judgement on limitations of grade angle.
 Turn into corners with the rear brake only, so as not to slide the front wheel and lose steering control.
-Keep throttle slightly engaged to utilize engine compression braking through the CVT system.

 The ROKON can be used to cross slow moving shallow water of up to a maximum of 24 inches in depth.
 Before entering the water, choose your path carefully.
 Enter where there is no sharp drop off, and avoid rocks or other obstacles which may be slippery or upset the ROKON.
 Drive slowly and carefully.
 Never change your course in the middle of a stream or you will find that slippery rocks and currents might throw you out of balance.

 If the water is over 24” in depth, always float your machine across (hollow wheels only).
 Keep the air intake out of the water to avoid flooding the engine compartment.

 Riding over rough terrain should be done with caution.
 Look out for obstacles which could cause damage to the ROKON or lead to an upset or an accident.
 Avoid jumping the ROKON, as loss of control and damage may result.